Claire Shipman

 Claire Shipman (born October 4, 1962) is an American television journalist and the former senior national correspondent for ABC's Good Morning America.
-Shipman is the acting president of Columbia University since March 2025, having previously been co-chair of the university's Board of Trustees since 2023.
+Shipman was the acting president of Columbia University from March 2025 through June 2026, leading the university through a 15-month period marked by protests against the Gaza war, the university's $221 million settlement with the Trump administration, and the first review of the University Senate.
+Before becoming acting president of Columbia, she was a co-chair of the university's board of trustees.

 Early life and education

-Shipman, born October 4, 1962, in Washington, D.C., is the daughter of Christie (Armstrong) and Morgan Enlow Shipman, a law professor at Ohio State University.
+Shipman was born in Washington, D.C., and is the daughter of Christie (Armstrong) and Morgan Enlow Shipman, a law professor at Ohio State University.
 She was raised in Columbus, Ohio.

-She graduated from Worthington High School in Worthington, Ohio, in 1980.
-She is a 1986 graduate of Columbia College of Columbia University with a degree in Russian Studies and also earned a Master of International Affairs from Columbia's School of International and Public Affairs in 1994.
+In 1980, Shipman graduated from Worthington High School in Worthington, Ohio.
+She is a 1986 graduate of Columbia College of Columbia University with a degree in Russian studies.
+In 1994, she earned a Master of International Affairs from Columbia's School of International and Public Affairs.